spryker/spryker-docs/docs/scos/dev/back-end-development/console-commands/implementing-a-new-console-command.md

 ## Logging

-For logging, we already provide a plugin that you can add to your project as described above.
-The `ConsoleLogPlugin` makes use of our log module to log useful information for all three possible events.
+For logging, we already provide a plugin that you can add to your project as described in the preceding sections.
+The `ConsoleLogPlugin` plugin uses our log module to log useful information for all three possible events.